Amaresh3107/LandmarkRecognizer/README.md

-# CG Project
+# LandmarkRecognizer

-Welcome to the CG Project repository!
+Welcome to the LandmarkRecognizer Project repository!
 This project integrates the concepts of computer graphics into an Android app built using Kotlin, Jetpack Compose, and a clean architecture approach.

 ## Table of Contents